Australian GP: Carlos Sainz leads Ferrari one-two from Charles Leclerc after Max Verstappen streak ends with retirement

 "Then, suddenly he slowed up dramatically and got back on the power.
 I wasn't expecting it and he caught me by surprise.
 That part is on me.
 It's interesting he's been called by the stewards.
 I'm intrigued as to what they have to say."

-Whatever the outcome of the stewards investigation, Mercedes will leave Australia empty-handed and in an apparent contest with Aston Martin to be the fourth fastest team on the grid behind Red Bull, Ferrari and McLaren.
+Despite Alonso being penalised, Mercedes leave Australia empty-handed and in an apparent contest with Aston Martin to be the fourth fastest team on the grid behind Red Bull, Ferrari and McLaren.

 Carlos Sainz, Ferrari - 1st: "It was a really good race.
 I felt really good out there.